Alaskan Rainbow Trout With A Mouse Fly

 The tactic we settled on was to cast the mouse 45° upstream and twitch it as it floats down.
 Short fast strips seemed to trigger more bites than long slow ones.
-Also, if a fish hits the mouse fly and doesn’t get hooked, resist the urge to retrieve cast again.
-Let the mouse fly drift down as if it is stunned and the trout will return to consume it.
+Also, when a fish hits the mouse fly and doesn’t get hooked resist the urge to retrieve and cast again.
+Instead allow the mouse fly drift down as if it is stunned.
+The trout will return to consume it.

 The video below is a fishing montage my wife made of me catching trout after trout on these foam mice.
-Notice how the foam is torn from trout teeth by the end of the video.
+You will notice the foam is torn from rainbow trout teeth by the end of the video.

 Mouse hunter on the prowl painting by the author Benjamin Stevens